 I put the large one over my boxwood wreath to make it pop a bit.

+I love something that is so inexpensive, but looks really pricey.
 So start calling your neighbors!!!
-Tell them it’s for Christmas decor and see what they say!
+Tell them you need their toilet paper rolls… it’s for Christmas decor and see what they say!

 Want more holiday craft and decorating ideas?
 Check out my book Creatively Christmas!